 “Fresh and dry herbs do two different jobs.
 Fresh herbs are when you want to finish a dish.
 When you sprinkle a handful of chopped flat-leaf parsley or coriander over a dish you instantly add flavour.” explains Chef Arnaud.

 If you use dry herbs or spices, replace them often.
-Dried sumac or oregano that has been sitting in your kitchen cabinet for years won’t add much flavour or fragrance to a dish.
+Dried sumac or oregano that has been sitting in your kitchen cabinet for years won't add much flavor or fragrance to a dish.

-Restaurant kitchens are organised with military precision.
-The French phrase chefs use to prepare their counter before work is called ‘mise en place” and it literally means “everything in place”.
+Restaurant kitchens are organized with military precision.
+The French phrase chefs use to prepare their counter before work is called "mise en place," and it literally means "everything in place."
 These tricks also work at home:

 ● Prepare your ingredients ahead

 Chef Arnaud is here to give us all hope.
-“One mistake I see home cooks making is that they try to follow a recipe line by line.
+"One mistake I see home cooks making is that they try to follow a recipe line by line.
 They lose confidence if it does not work exactly.
 But maybe your oven is slightly different, or the ingredients are not quite the same.
-Everyone cooks slightly differently - you give the same recipe to 10 chefs and you will get 10 different results.
-So maybe a dish does not work quite how you want it - that’s not a failure, it’s an experiment.
-You’ve learnt something and you’ll do better next time.”
+Everyone cooks slightly differently - you give the same recipe to 10 chefs, and you will get ten different results.
+So maybe a dish does not work quite how you want it - that's not a failure; it's an experiment.
+You've learned something, and you'll do better next time."